mephi42/ctf/2020.02.08-Codegate_CTF_2020_Preliminary/ORM-APP/README.md

 I think issuing two `mmio start` requests in a row may result in a race related to pthread creation in the emulator, but this must be for the second task of the series.
-Shoot-out to PPP, who are the only team who have solved it!
+Shout-out to PPP, who are the only team who have solved it!

 # Reversing